 Purge any old attitudes and allow myself the freedom to move into a new season.

 It’s easy to fall into maintaining a certain spirit continually, even if that train of thought doesn’t line up with God’s Word.
 What if I asked God to remove this attitude and embraced newfound spiritual independence to move forward?

 Ask Jesus to scrub my heart clean again as I request forgiveness and forgive myself.

 I remember hearing a sermon once about keeping short accounts with God.
 The pastor explained that being close to Jesus meant not only forgiving others, but embracing forgiveness for myself.
 What about enjoying his grace anew?

 Grab a rag and dust “I can’t do this” and “This will never work” right out of the corner and into the trash.
 Discarding negative thought patterns and latching on to spiritual truths will deliver a renewed spirit.
 Wouldn’t it be wonderful to experience a vivacious, positive thought life?

 Take inventory of my spiritual routines and spruce them up as needed.

 Restore stale relationships by connecting and showing love again.
 Call or text a friend you haven’t seen in a while.

 This spring, let’s spend a little quiet time with God, maybe even while we’re dusting, mopping and decluttering.
+Because, what better time to refresh your soul than during spring cleaning?
 Let’s invite Him to show us what we might need to “clean up” in order to grow deeper in our faith and closer to our Father.